Forming Reading Habits Early: Young Readers' Books in the SDHC Lending Library

 By Ashley Kosters

 Did you know that book clubs aren't just for adults?
-The South Dakota Humanities Council's Reading Group Toolkits program also offers options for young audiences, who can now read and discuss books with an SDHC scholar.
+The South Dakota Humanities Council's Book Club to Go program also offers options for young audiences, who can now read and discuss books with an SDHC scholar.

 This is a chance for schools, libraries, after-school programs, and youth book clubs to expand the literary horizons of the young readers in their programs.